otvam/pypeec/docs/format.md

 # 2D array containing the points used for magnetic field evaluation
 #   - the number of points (n_pts) can be zero.
 #   - the array has the following size: (n_pts, 3)
+#   - the points should be located outside the active voxels
 [
     [-1.0, +1.0, +1.0],
     [+1.0, -1.0, +1.0],